nathansportfolio/WeScoreAnyCar/README.md

 ## To Do

-1. Mot's Display - DONE
+1. Saved cars finish

-2. Tax Prices
+2. env vars

-3. Login connected - Done

-4. Your account stuff - Done

-5. My Vehicles section

-6. Notifations - Done
+3. Clean Up

+4. Vercel